sanjeshpathak/realtimedashboardplatform/README.md

 # realtimedashboardplatform
 A Real Time Streaming Dashboard Platform using MQTT Protocol.
 You can create your own Real Time Streaming Dashboard using this platform.
 All you need is a MQTT broker, and a web server to host your html dashboard page.
 Infact you don't need a web server, you can open the dashboard page from your file system in a browser.
 This platform has been extensively tested on Chrome browser.

+## MQTT Broker

+You need a MQTT Broker for the dashboard platform to work.
+There are many open source and commercially MQTT Brokers available.
+One of the most popular open source broker is [Eclipse Mosquitto]: <http://mosquitto.org/>.
+You can download and use it.

+In case you do not want to host your own broker, you can

 ## dashboard.js

 Here is how it works.
 The dashboard.js file has all the code required to run your dashboard.
 We have created widgets that you can use on your dashboard.
 There is a sample dashboard named demo.html in the repository.